 If the distance between the tank and the vaporizer is considerable, the use of a spark-proof electric pump is essential.
 This pump is installed to overcome pressure drop and ensure a continuous gas flow to the burner.
 The installation and setup of the tank, vaporizer, and other components of the LPG system are conducted in compliance with National Standard 841, which guarantees the safety and efficiency of liquefied petroleum gas systems.

-Figure 6 shows the schematic of the piping between the vaporizer and the storage tank, which must be carefully designed and implemented to prevent leaks and excessive pressure drop, while effectively managing the gas flow.
+Figure below shows the schematic of the piping between the vaporizer and the storage tank, which must be carefully designed and implemented to prevent leaks and excessive pressure drop, while effectively managing the gas flow.

 Emission Standards for Liquid Fuel Combustion

-For further familiarity with national and international standards related to burners, you can read the article “National and International Standards for Industrial Burners”.
+For further familiarity with international standards related to burners, you can read the article “International Standards for Industrial Burners”.

 Nitrogen Oxide (NOx) Emissions

 The adiabatic flame temperature of methane with 20% excess air is roughly 1800°C, while the adiabatic flame temperature of LPG under the same conditions is approximately 1850°C. Due to the higher flame temperature, liquefied petroleum gas (LPG) generates more nitrogen oxides (NOx) than natural gas.
 This pollutant can lead to air pollution, acid rain, and respiratory problems.
-According to National Standard 7595 and European Standard EN-676, LPG-fired burners are categorized based on their NOx emission levels as shown in the table below.
+According to European Standard EN-676, LPG-fired burners are categorized based on their NOx emission levels as shown in the table below.

 Carbon Monoxide Emissions

-As per National Standard 7595 and EN-676, the CO emission level must not exceed 100 milligrams per kilowatt-hour.
+According to EN 676, the CO emission level must not exceed 100 milligrams per kilowatt-hour.

 Challenges and solutions in the combustion of LPG